Federal Government Grants

 Rural Development Value-Added Producer Grants

 May be used for planning activities and for working capital for marketing value-added agricultural products and for farm-based renewable energy.
 Eligible applicants are independent producers, farmer and rancher cooperatives, agricultural producer groups, and majority-controlled producer-based business ventures.
 Planning grants are available of up to $75,000 and working capital grants are available up to $250,000.
 Note that the USDA offers a simplified application process for working capital grants requesting less than $50,000, and unlike larger grant requests these simplified applications do not have to include an in-depth business planning and feasibility study.
 An excellent guide to applying for Value-Added Producer Grants is here.
-Application dates vary based on the notice of federal funding availability.
+Application period is open!
+Deadline to submit is March 10, 2020.

 Rural Development Farm Labor Direct Loans and Grants